Obama adviser warns of uphill re-election battle

-MANCHESTER, New Hampshire President Barack Obama faces a "titanic" struggle to win re-election in 2012 given the persistently high unemployment and bitter partisan battles in Washington, his senior campaign advisor said on Tuesday.
+MANCHESTER, N.H., Sept 27 President Barack Obama faces a "titanic" struggle to win re-election in 2012 given the persistently high U.S. unemployment and bitter partisan battles in Washington, his senior campaign advisor said on Tuesday.

 Strategist David Axelrod also warned of a new "Gilded Age" in the United States in which special interests can use massive campaign donations to "buy" politicians.